ska-telescope/developer.skatelescope.org/src/development/getting_started.rst

 Add a new project to SKA organisation
 `````````````````````````````````````

-* Our project details can be found in the `Projects <https://developer.skatelescope.org/en/latest/projects/create_new_project.html>`_ section below
+* Our project details can be found in the section about how to :ref:`create-new-project`.

 Develop a Tango device
 ``````````````````````